LisaFan18/lintcode/Backtrack.md

 # Backtrack
 ## what's backtrack

-The below is borrowed from [geeksforgeeks](https://www.geeksforgeeks.org/backtracking-algorithms/) Backtracking can be defined as a general algorithmic technique that considers searching every **possible combination** in order to solve a **computational problem**.
+Below is borrowed from [geeksforgeeks](https://www.geeksforgeeks.org/backtracking-algorithms/)
+Backtracking can be defined as a general algorithmic technique that considers searching every **possible combination** in order to solve a **computational problem**.

 Backtracking algorithms are generally **exponential** in both time and space